 In the field of static analysis by abstract interpretation [10, 11], the most interesting (and studied) properties for logic programs are arguably groundness and sharing.
 Groundness analysis aims at discovering ground variables in the answer substitutions, while the goal of (set) sharing analysis is to detect sets of variables which share a common variable.
-While the results on groundness analysis seem to converge toward the domain Pos [1,9] which is commonly recognized as the optimal domain for detecting groundness property, the same did not happen for the sharing property.
+While the results on groundness analysis seem to converge toward the domain Pos [19, 9, 1] which is commonly recognized as the optimal domain for detecting groundness property, the same did not happen for the sharing property.
 The problem of finding a "good" domain for sharing analysis is still open.
-Among the various proposals, we find new domains for more efficient and/or more precise analyses [2, 15], combinations of domains (e.g. including freeness and/or linearity information [14, 21]), and many techniques for improving the abstract operators used in the analysis [17, 14].
+Among the various proposals, we find new domains for more efficient and/or more precise analyses [2, 15], combinations of domains (e.g. including freeness and/or linearity information [14, 22]), and many techniques for improving the abstract operators used in the analysis [17, 14].
 The common starting point of most of these proposals is the domain Sharing by Langen [18, 16], slightly modified in [7] where all the abstract operators are proved to be correct and optimal.

 Actually, the proof of correctness of the abstract unification operator in [7] has a flaw and we give a counterexample in this paper.
-When an abstract operator is not correct w.r.t. the concrete operator, the common solution is to design a new correct (and possibly optimal) abstract operator.
-But we think that, in this case, the incorrectness is mainly due to a wrong definition of the concrete unification operator.
+When an abstract operator is not correct w.r.t. to the concrete operator, the common solution is to design a new correct (and possibly optimal) abstract operator.
+But, as we show with many examples, we think that incorrectness is mainly due to a non-standard definition of the concrete unification operator.
 In fact, such an operator does not perform the necessary renamings in order to avoid variable clashes, which is common to almost any semantics for logic programs.
 Following this intuition, we propose to modify the concrete semantics, by using a more "intuitive" concrete unification, which performs the necessary renamings, and define the corresponding optimal abstract unification operator.